reald/uv-k5-firmware-custom/README.md

-# Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware
+# Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware with 2m ARDF support

 This repository is a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.<br>
 All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !

-> [!TIP]
-> There is a work done by others on forks of this repository.
-I encourage you to take a look at those too.
-[SEE HERE](https://github.com/egzumer/uv-k5-firmware-custom/discussions/485)
+This is all based on [egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom)!

+Some features have been added to make it possible to use the radio as an amateur radio direction finding (ARDF) receiver on the 2m band.

+Understand this as a *proof of concept*, not as a full developed project!
+Especially the display has much room for improvements.
+Use this as a base for own experiments.

+Despite all the limitations this is one of the quickest and cheapest ways to get a usable ARDF receiver for the 2m band!

 > [!WARNING]
 > Use this firmware at your own risk (entirely).
 There is absolutely no guarantee that it will work in any way shape or form on your radio(s), it may even brick your radio(s), in which case, you'd need to buy another radio.
 Anyway, have fun.

 ## Table of Contents